ivlab/ABREngine-UnityPackage/README_INSTALL.md

 The first three sections refer to the ABREngine Unity Package.
 For install instructions on the ABR Server / Visualization Manager, see the [Installing the Vis Manager](#installing-the-vis-manager).
 Note, if you intend to use the Vis Manager, this will affect where you create your Unity project (with the Vis Manager, the [Unity Project must be cloned in the folder the Vis Manager is Expecting](#step-0-create-an-abr-folder))

 ## Prereqs
-There are no prereqs if you want to host this package on github.com, but to host this package on github.umn.edu, you will need to have SSH access to github.umn.edu and be a member of the IV/LAB Organization on github.umn.edu.
+To install dependencies from github.com as described in the next section, you will need to either:
-1. Create a [GitHub SSH key](https://docs.github.com/en/github-ae@latest/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for your UMN GitHub account on your development machine.
-Unity has trouble sshing with passwords; just leave the password for this key blank.
+1. Setup your account for SSH access to github.com by creating a [GitHub SSH key](https://docs.github.com/en/github-ae@latest/github/authenticating-to-github/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and using a [Git credential helper](https://git-scm.com/docs/gitcredentials) or a blank ssh key password.
-2. If you cannot see the [IV/LAB Organization on github.umn.edu](https://github.umn.edu/ivlab-cs), then ask the [Current Lab GitHub and Software Development Czar](https://docs.google.com/document/d/1p3N2YOQLKyyNpSSTtALgtXoB3Tchy4BVgEEbAG6KYfg/edit?skip_itp2_check=true&pli=1) to please add you to the org.
+2. Alternatively, since this repo is publicly accessible, you should be able to replace the `ssh://git@github.com` in the commands below with the HTTPS equivalent `https://github.com`.

 ## Install via the Unity Package Manager
 To use the package in a read-only mode, the same way you would for packages downloaded directly from Unity: